 I believe that we all have that little inner voice that tells us what we want to be doing with our lives and who we want to be.
 Unfortunately, we push this inner voice aside because we start to think things like, “How am I going to make money from this?”, “What will people think of me?” and “What if I fail?”

 We constantly hold ourselves back from doing the things we believe would bring true meaning and purpose into our lives because there’s this constant fear that we’re not good enough.
 Whether it’s around our skills, abilities, personality, or the way we do things on a daily basis, self-doubt is always nagging us in the back of our minds.

 As someone who has struggled with self-doubt over the years, I wanted to share some ways that I’ve dealt with it and not let it rule my life.
 This is an honest, heart-to-heart talk because I truly want you to be able to push through self-doubt and live your life with purpose and fulfillment.

 Why do we experience self-doubt?

 Self-doubt shows up when we want to make a change in our lives.
-Maybe it’s a better job, different living situation, healthier lifestyle, or new relationship.
-There’s this feeling within you that there’s more to life than how you’re living right now.
+Maybe it’s a better job, a different living situation, a healthier lifestyle, or a new relationship.
+There’s always this feeling that there must be more to life than how you’re living right now.